-Music plays a crucial part of the life of our school and is led by our specialist Music teacher.
+Music plays a crucial part of the life of our school.
 Activities include singing, listening, composition, playing percussion and music reading.
-Children have the opportunity to learn to play the recorder and violin in KS2.
+Children have the opportunity to learn to play the recorder in KS2 and have piano lessons.
 The children singing and playing recorder every week in church is a fantastic opportunity for the children to perform regularly.
-The children also hold a violin concert for the parents and play the recorders in the church family services.

 We are committed to developing in children an understanding and appreciation of the natural and constructed world, locally, nationally and internationally.
-A globalisation wow day is booked for the spring term.
-Our school community sponsors a child from Burundi.
 We encourage the children to develop a sense of responsibility for looking after, and improving, the environment around them.
 The school council ask the children for environmental ideas for their surroundings and work hard to implement their ideas.

 PERSONAL AND SOCIAL EDUCATION

 In all aspects of school life, we aim to promote the personal and social development of children.
 We aim to develop an understanding of how to look after ourselves, basic life skills and interpersonal skills.
 We help children to understand, and come to terms with, growing up.
 “Sex Education” is taught in school as an aspect of Personal and Social Education and is taught in a way appropriate to the age of the children.
+Relationship education and health education is now compulsory in school.
 Copies of the Governors’ Sex Education Policy are available for parents to read.

 Essential characteristics of Languages